williazz/blobgram/README.md

 * I opted for a navigation package instead of mastering the Flutter's declarative framework because it was way easier.

-* I chose AutoRoute over GetX because, with the latter, I couldn't figure out how to implement multiple navigation stacks and keep them in memory.
+* I chose AutoRoute over GetX to implement this package.